Welders House

-Welders House is a Grade II listed house located in the village of Jordans, in Buckinghamshire, England.
-It is the private family estate of the Osbourne family and the burial site of musician Ozzy Osbourne.
+Welders House is a Grade II listed house near the village of Jordans, Buckinghamshire, England.
+Since 1993 it has been the private estate of the Osbourne family and is now the burial site of musician Ozzy Osbourne.

 History

-It was built between 1898 and 1899 for the politician Charles Thomson Ritchie by his son-in-law Mervyn Macartney.
+Welders House was built between 1898 and 1899 for the politician Charles Thomson Ritchie by his son-in-law Mervyn Macartney.
 The governors of the St Luke's Hospital for Lunatics in London bought Welders House in 1910 along with its 100-acre estate and the nearby 35-acre Jordans Farm.
 The farm was sold in 1911 to the Religious Society of Friends.
 The house operated as a convalescent home for women with mild nervous maladies from 1911 to 1916.
 Welders Orchard of 113/4 acres and a field of 63/4 acres were purchased in 1917.
 The 5-acre Welders Wood was bought in 1920.
-The War Office loaned the house from St Luke's in 1918 for a Home of Rest for army nurses suffering from the mental strains of the First World War.
-The house closed in 1927 having been received by the Governors of St Luke's from the War Office in 1922.
-In 1940 the Welders House estate was leased to a couple who unsuccessfully planned to create a private nursing home, it was subsequently leased to the Bon Secours Sisters in 1942 and was part of the St Joseph Nursing Home in nearby Beaconsfield until April 1947.
+The War Office borrowed the house from St Luke's in 1918 for a Home of Rest for army nurses suffering from the mental strains of the First World War.
+It closed in 1927 having been received by the Governors of St Luke's from the War Office in 1922.
+In 1940 the estate was leased to a couple who unsuccessfully planned to create a private nursing home, it was subsequently leased to the Bon Secours Sisters in 1942 and was part of the St Joseph Nursing Home in nearby Beaconsfield until April 1947.

-It has been Grade II listed on the National Heritage List for England since December 1984.
-The formal grounds feature a Rose garden, a copy of the Bethesda Fountain in New York City's Central Park, and a K6 telephone box.

 It was owned by British two-time Academy Award winning special effects director John Stears in the 1980s.
 It was then bought by Ozzy and Sharon Osbourne in 1993.
+Sharon Osbourne claims the house was chosen due to its extreme distance from any public houses.
+(Jordan’s is a Quaker Village and hence “dry”).

 Since this time significant renovation and expansion work has been undertaken adding an alternative driveway, a tennis court and gymnasium.
-The house was chosen by Sharon Osbourne due to its extreme distance from any public houses.

 The house is built of red brick and has 2 storeys with Dutch style gabled attics.
-The gardens of Welders House were featured in the 2017 book The Secret Gardeners by Victoria Summerley and photographer Hugo Rittson Thomas.

-In 2022, Welders House and its history was covered extensively in Jack Osbourne's Haunted Homecoming mini-series on Discovery+.
+It has been Grade II listed on the National Heritage List for England since December 1984.
+The formal grounds feature a Rose garden, a copy of the Bethesda Fountain in New York City's Central Park, and a K6 telephone box.

-In 2025, Ozzy Osbourne was buried in the grounds of Welders House near a "beautiful" lake not long after his death and funeral.
+In 2025, not long after his death and funeral, Ozzy Osbourne was buried in the grounds of Welders House near a lake.